Are you being sued for defamation? Searching for a solid defense? Wondering what to do if you’ve been defamed? We’ve got you covered.

 Internet Defamation Defense #4: Absolute Privilege

 When statements are absolutely privileged, the speaker is immune from civil liability and courts do not inquire into the declarant’s motives or whether the statements were made in good faith.
 The absolute privileges created by law are based upon the recognition that certain persons, because of their special position or status, should be as free as possible from fear that their actions in that position might have an adverse effect upon their own personal interest.
+So what is absolute privilege?
 In the area of absolute privileges, one of the most common is that involving the participant in judicial proceedings.
 The socially important interests promoted by the absolute privilege in this area include the fearless prosecution and defense of claims, which leads to complete exposure of pertinent information for the court’s consideration.

 Internet Defamation Defense #5: Qualified or Conditional Privilege

+First off, it is important to answer what is qualified privilege?
 The qualified or conditional privilege is another defense to a defamation action.
 It is based on the social utility of protecting statements required to be made in response to a legal, moral or social duty.
 It differs from the defense of absolute privilege in that the interest which the defendant is seeking to vindicate is regarded as having an intermediate degree of importance, so that the immunity conferred is not absolute, but is conditioned upon publication in a reasonable manner and for a proper purpose.
 Without a proper purpose or reasonable manner of publication, the defense fails.
 For example, if the plaintiff can show an abuse through “actual malice,” which is when the defendant makes a statement knowing its falsity or actually entertaining doubts about its truth, the privilege is lost.

 Internet Defamation Defenses #6: Section 230 of The CDA